 It is also understood that trustees are expected to represent the interests of MIT to outside constituencies as appropriate and help provide financial support for the Institute.

 The members of the Corporation include distinguished leaders in science, engineering, industry, education and public service.

-While the Corporation as a whole meets four times per year (the first Friday of October, December, March and the first Thursday of the month of June, the day prior to Commencement), most of the work of the Corporation is conducted through its various committees.
+While the Corporation as a whole meets four times per year (the first Friday of October, December, March and on the day of graduation at the end of the academic year or, if the Chair of the Corporation shall so determine, on the day prior thereto), most of the work of the Corporation is conducted through its various committees.